dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 }                                      │  jne .loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+On each iteration of the loop, we have two operations: calculate the squared value of `a[i]` and accumulate the product in the `sum` variable.
+If you look closer, you may notice that multiplications are independent of each other, so they can be executed in parallel.
+The generated machine code (on the right) uses fused multiply-add (FMA) to perform both operations with a single instruction.
+The problem here is that by using FMAs, the compiler has included multiplication into the critical dependency chain of the loop.

-The code looks very logical; it uses fused multiply-add instruction to compute the product of one element of `a` (in `xmm1`) and then accumulates the result in `xmm0`.
-The problem is that there is a data dependency over `xmm0`.
-A processor cannot issue a new `vfmadd231ss` instruction until the previous one has finished since `xmm0` is both an input and an output of `vfmadd231ss`.
-The performance of this loop is bound by FMA latency, which in Intel's Alder Lake equals 4 cycles.
+The `vfmadd231ss` instruction computes the squared value of `a[i]` (in `xmm1`) and then accumulates the result in `xmm0`.
+There is a data dependency over `xmm0`: a processor cannot issue a new `vfmadd231ss` instruction until the previous one has finished since `xmm0` is both an input and an output of `vfmadd231ss`.
+Even though multiplication parts of FMA do not depend on each other, these instructions need to wait until all inputs become available.
+The performance of this loop is bound by FMA latency, which in Intel's Alder Lake is 4 cycles.

-You may think: "But wait, multiplications do not depend on each other."
-Yes, you're right, yet the whole FMA instruction needs to wait until all its inputs become available.
-So, in this case, fusing multiplication and addition hurts performance.
+In this case, fusing multiplication and addition hurts performance.
 We would be better off with two separate instructions.
 The `nanobench` experiment below proves that:

 ```
 # ran on Intel Core i7-1260P (Alder Lake)